|Course Length:||2 Years Full-Time|

 You should have a degree equivalent to UK first-class or second-class honours (2:2 or above) in a science or health related subject.
+Within your degree you must be able to evidence studying some bioscience or anatomy content.
 You should also have GCSE English Language and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent).

 Previous experience of working in healthcare is desirable but not essential.